 Losing a loved one is never easy.
 When you’ve lost a loved one because of the deliberate act or negligence of a company or a person, you may have the legal right to file a wrongful death lawsuit.
 While money will never make up for the loss of a loved one, you may have the opportunity to recover financially from that loss.

-Before a death can be considered “wrongful” a certain legal standard must be met.
+Before a death can be considered “wrongful,” a certain legal standard must be met (4.20 RCW).
 First, it’s important to understand wrongful death is considered a civil – not criminal – matter.
 This means the party causing the death may not be held criminally liable but may be considered civilly liable.
 An example of this could be a car manufacturer who has failed to maintain proper quality control resulting in brake, tire, or mechanical failure which leads to the death of your loved one.

 Proving Wrongful Death Responsibility

-- Responsibility to victim– the person responsible for the death must have owed a level of responsibility to the decedent.
+Responsibility to the victim: The person responsible for the death must have owed a level of responsibility to the decedent